 An affiliate disclosure is a necessary legal disclaimer for brands that promote their products via third-party affiliate partners.
 It clarifies that the third party receives compensation for the sales made through the partnership.

-An affiliate disclosure is mandatory because it ensures that the consumer knows if the publisher, third party, gets sponsored or is partnered with a company, meaning two parties are in a paid relationship.
+An affiliate disclosure is mandatory because it ensures that the consumer knows if the publisher, or third party, gets sponsored or is partnered with a company, meaning two parties are in a paid relationship.

 Why is an Affiliate Disclosure Mandatory for your Affiliates' Websites?